 W.3-5.2 – Write informative/explanatory texts: Example: Learners document their design process, explaining why they placed the fulcrum in a certain location and how different lever lengths affected motion.

-K.MD.A.1 – Describe measurable attributes of objects: Example: Learners compare different lever lengths and discuss how moving the fulcrum affects balance and movement.
+K.MD.A.1 – Describe measurable attributes of objects: Example: Learners compare the locations of the fulcra and discuss how moving them could affect balance and movement.

 K.G.A.1 – Describe objects using names of shapes and their relative positions: Example: Learners describe the X-shape of connected levers and identify the position of the fulcrum relative to the lever ends during assembly.